jopamo/pcmanfm-qt/HACKING.md

 ## 1. Project Overview

 PCManFM-Qt is a Qt-based file manager originally started as the Qt port of PCManFM, the file manager of LXDE.
-This fork removes libfm/libfm-qt and re-implements the core on top of modern C++ and Qt 6, with small, focused GLib/GIO usage where it actually helps.
+This fork vendors the libfm-qt code we still rely on (as `Panel::*`) and re-implements the rest on top of modern C++ and Qt 6 with a POSIX-focused core (no external libfm-qt dependency).

 This fork is: